profConradi/Python_Simulations/README.md

 ## DLA_numpy_diffusionCA.ipynb
-A simulation of Diffusion Limited Aggregation using a numpy vectorized in which particles diffusion is simulated by a block cellular automata.
+A simulation of Diffusion Limited Aggregation using a numpy vectorized approach and in which particles diffusion is simulated using a 2x2 block cellular automata.

 <img src="/images/dla_fast_2.png" width="500"/>